 - Inform your physician about any other health condition of your child or whether they are being treated for any other condition.

-- Do not hesitate to tell your child’s psychologist about any family history of mental disorders or suicides, including any history with the child.
+- As a parent, it is important not to hesitate when discussing your child’s family history of mental disorders or suicides, including any history with the child.

 - Inform your doctor about medications, such as antidepressants, cold/allergy medicines, seizure medications, blood thinners, or blood pressure medications (antihypertensives), which your child is currently on or has taken recently.
 Ritalin could have undesired drug interactions.